tardate/LittleArduinoProjects/README.md

-# 266 Little Electronics and Arduino Projects
+# 267 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/TheCuttle](./BoldportClub/TheCuttle) - the most beautiful Arduino-compatible board you will ever see.
-Another soldering kit from The Boldport Club (Project #6).
+> Latest addition:sparkles: [TheCuttle/ScopeTag](./BoldportClub/TheCuttle/ScopeTag) - Get the Boldport Cuttle to write it's name on a Digital Oscilloscope with an MCP42010 digital potentiometer.

 Just my collection of electronics projects, many involving an Arduino in one way or another.